pwinzer/CS520-HW4.ALL-Paul-Winzer-submission/README.md

 Hood College
 Spring 2018

+Two copies of the state space are included for problem 1 in case one is too grainy.
+The flat one is more logical but the square one may have better resolution.

 To run the program for problem 3:
 Navigate to the directory with the miller.py file in it.
 Start a python shell.